approach0/docs/src/build.md

 $ (cd indri-5.11 && chmod +x configure && ./configure && make)
 ```

-If Indri reports `undefined reference to ...` when building/linking, install that library **and** rerun configure again:
+If Indri reports `undefined reference to ...` when building/linking, install that library **and** run configure again:

 > After installing the zlib-devel package you must rerun configure
 > so that it correctly finds it and adds the library to the ld command.